 Basic Grain Mill Cleaning

 After you’ve run a batch (or maybe a bunch of batches by now) of grain through your mill, it’ll be covered in dust.
-First things first—put on your safety goggles and dust mask .
+First things first—put on your goggles and mask.
 Things are going to get a little messy.

 - Unplug the grain mill if you have a motor-driven model.
 No one wants to get zapped or crush a digit.

-- Remove any clumps of grain from the rollers using a wire bristle brush .
+- Remove any clumps of grain from the rollers using a brush.

 If you’re short on time, you can blast a bit of compressed air down into the rollers while turning them.
 This won’t replace an actual cleaning, but it will get a good bit of the dust out when you’re in a pinch.